Ferranti Perseus: Design

 Perseus has two components that functioned independently of each other.
 The first was the central computer – the processing unit that handled data processing and commercial work.
 The second was the unit for printing from half-inch magnetic tape.
 The design aim of Perseus was to enable large-scale data-processing, rather than scientific computing.
 It used the same electronic technology as the Ferranti Pegasus, similarly engineered.
 The envisaged applications would involve vast amounts of file data, for which 1/2" magnetic tape was provided.
 The word length was 72 bits, with 160 words of random-access memory provided by single-word nickel acoustic delay lines.
 Unlike Pegasus with its magnetic drum, further internal store was provided by 864, 16-word delay lines.
 Large-scale data input was provided by punched card readers available for both round- and rectangular-hole cards.
 Data output was via magnetic tape to an off-line unit equipped with 300 lines per minute Samastronic line printers.

+Old Mutual (South Africa)

+The South African Mutual Life Assurance Society (Old Mutual) had a Perseus installed at their head office in Pinelands, Cape Town in 1960.
+It is considered one of the earliest computers in South Africa.
+Many years later an eagle-eyed employee spotted some of the decommissioned Perseus enclosures at the back of the building, ready to be scrapped.
+He discovered that they were in fact aluminium and stamped inside it said "Made by Rolls Royce"!
+The staff member purchased the about-to-be-scrapped enclosures for next to nothing and eventually built himself a sports car from the "Made by Rolls Royce" aluminium sheet metal!
+It is safe to assume that every Perseus sold was clad in enclosures made by Rolls Royce.